Decoding Natural Images from EEG for Object Recognition: Appendix

 \subsection{Datasets and Preprocessing}

-Large-scale EEG datasets with high time resolution give us a good chance to evaluate our framework \citep{gifford2022large}.
-The dataset contains data from ten participants with a time-efficient rapid serial visual presentation (RSVP) paradigm.
+The dataset \citep{gifford2022large} contains EEG data from ten participants with a time-efficient rapid serial visual presentation (RSVP) paradigm.
 The training set includes 1654 concepts\(\times\)10 images\(\times\)4 repetitions.
 The test set includes 200 concepts\(\times\)1 image\(\times\)80 repetitions.
 Images for training and testing appear in a pseudo-randomized order, and a target image is used to reduce eye blinks and other artifacts.
 Each image displays 100 ms, followed by a 100 ms blank screen.
-Raw EEG data filtered to [0.1, 100] Hz has 64 channels and a sample rate of 1000 Hz.
+Raw EEG data filtered to [0.1, 100] Hz has 63 channels and a sample rate of 1000 Hz.

 For preprocessing, we epoched EEG data into trials ranging from 0 to 1000 ms after stimuli onset.
 Baseline correction was performed with the mean of 200 ms pre-stimulus data.
 All electrodes were preserved for analysis with down-sampling to 250 Hz, and multivariate noise normalization was performed with training data \citep{guggenmos2018multivariate}.
 We averaged all EEG repetitions of one image to ensure the signal-to-noise ratio and compared the impact of repetitions.
 Images were resized to 224\(\times\)224 and normalized before being processed by the image encoder.